What PBL Can & Cannot Do For Your School

 What this means for students is powerful, but developing a PBL mindset at your school or district is an opportunity to shift teaching and leadership practices.
 Further, it can shift school culture from one of ” achievement, to one of authentic teaching and learning.

-Engaging in this mindset requires a commitment to inquiry and encourages democratization by empowering learners at all levels to engage in seeking ‘A More Beautiful Question.’
+Engaging in this mindset requires a commitment to inquiry and encourages democratization by empowering learners at all levels to seek ‘A More Beautiful Question.’

 Project-Based Learning Helps Leadership

-As leaders, the PBL process allows you to empower your staff by giving them voice and choice in the decision making for your school.
+As leaders, the PBL process allows you to empower your staff by giving them voice and choice in your school’s decision-making.

 In my work with Round Rock ISD as part of my former role as a Buck Institute National Faculty member, I saw evidence of the Old Town Elementary leadership and staff using a Driving Question and Need to Know process to wrestle with school challenges.
 Just as teachers shift to facilitators in a PBL classroom, so does leadership in a PBL school.
 By doing so you help make your school or district a better place to work because your staff feels empowered, truly valuing their thinking and making it visible in meaningful ways helps move them from compliance to commitment.

-PBL also helps leadership support and coach teachers in a continuous growth model by shifting the heavy load of being the “evaluator,” to the use of effective peer critique processes that professionalize teachers and help elevate the working norms and language of collaboration.
-I can tell you from experience that when teachers engage in quality peer critique, getting the opportunity to really talk about their work they come away elated.
+PBL also helps leadership support and coach teachers in a continuous growth model by shifting the heavy load of being the “evaluator,” to using effective peer critique processes that professionalize teachers and help elevate the working norms and language of collaboration.
+I can tell you from experience that when teachers engage in quality peer critique, getting the opportunity to really talk about their work, they leave elated.
 No longer are “PLC” type meetings met with “how long will this take and what do I have to turn in” comments.
 Instead the expectations of great teaching and learning are elevated, as is the synergy that comes from high-quality collaboration.

 Project-Based Learning Helps Teachers

-What are some examples of how PBL can help teachers on a daily basis?
+What are some examples of how PBL can help teachers daily?
 PBL can:

 Project-Based Learning Helps Students